mdsol/xk6-output-otlp/R.md

 3. Clone repository into a new folder.
 4. Go to `k6` subfolder of the new folder.
 5. Build the extension with `make build` command.
 Find new K6 binary in `./bin` subfolder.
-6. Run tests with it using `--out otlp-collector` flag.
+6. Run tests with it using `--out otlp` flag.

 ## Configuration